jacobian/openstack.compute/README.rst

                             Delete the backup schedule for a server. boot                Boot a new server.
-        delete              Immediately shut down and delete a server. flavors             Print a list of available 'flavors' (sizes of servers).
+        delete              Immediately shut down and delete a server. flavor-list         Print a list of available 'flavors' (sizes of servers).
         help                Display help about this program or one of its subcommands.
         image-create        Create a new image by taking a snapshot of a running server.
         image-delete        Delete an image.
-        images              Print a list of available images to boot from. ip-share            Share an IP address from the given IP group onto a server.
+        image-list          Print a list of available images to boot from. ip-share            Share an IP address from the given IP group onto a server.
         ip-unshare          Stop sharing an given address with a server.